 - The bottom line

-How we found the best heating pad
+How we found the winner

 We found a surprising lack of heating pad reviews conducted on review sites, so we first delved into articles on heat therapy at Consumer Reports and Doctor Oz.
 Once we felt confident in the science behind heat therapy and how to use it best, we headed over to Reddit forums like r/fitness and r/chronicpain to see which heating pad features are most important to consumers.